Lightnet/sdl3_vulkan_luajit/README.md

 - CMake: Automates building and shader compilation.

-The current demo creates a window and renders a triangle with red, green, and blue vertices on a black background.
+ - (Not working yet) The current demo creates a window and renders a triangle with red, green, and blue vertices on a black background.

 ---